dgraph-io/dgraph/CONTRIBUTING.md

 Licensed variously under the Apache Public License 2.0 and Dgraph Community License.
 Copyright 2015-2018 Dgraph Labs, Inc.
 ```

-If you don't need the version info, you can also use the standard Go commands
-`go build` and `go install` from the ./dgraph subdirectory.

 ### Build Docker Image